Ox-Eye Daisy

 Statewide.

-Occurs in fields and pastures, upland prairies, glades, fencerows, roadsides, and other open, disturbed areas.
 This plant is not native to North America; it was introduced long ago from Eurasia.
-Although it is a beautiful wildflower, land managers in many states, particularly in the East and Midwest, consider it a problem invasive exotic species.
-When upland prairies are hayed annually, it seems to increase in abundance.
-Frequent prescribed burns tend to decrease its populations.
+Although it is a beautiful wildflower, land managers in many states, particularly in the East and Midwest, consider it a problem nonnative invasive species.

 In the garden, ox-eye daisy can be an aggressive colonizer that escapes readily.
 Relatives of this species include hybrids developed for garden use.
-One of these is the popular Shasta daisy, a hybrid created from two other species of Leucanthemum.
+One of these is the popular Shasta daisy, a hybrid created from other species of Leucanthemum.

 Title